Our Two Homes, One Family program allows your family to experience divorce as a transition, rather than a trauma.

 Our Two Homes, One Family program is a two-step process:

-Prep Work: First, you and your family meet with our program director for a needs and mental health assessment, one of the unique features of our program.
+Family assessment: First, you and your family meet with our program director for a needs and mental health assessment, one of the unique features of our program.
 While Collaborative Divorce is designed to help minimize conflict for couples, emotions can often run high and tensions become too intense to be resolved through collaboration.
 The prep work assessment helps our team understand whether one or both parties (as well as your children, if appropriate) could benefit from short-term therapy prior to beginning the collaborative process.
 If so, we will pair you with a JSSA clinician who can help you get to a place where you are ready to begin the Collaborative Process.
 Depending upon what we learn in the assessment, Collaborative prep work may include individual sessions to help one or both participants work through an unresolved issue, or couples sessions to help participants communicate more effectively before beginning the collaborative process.

 The Collaborative Process: After prep work is completed, we match you with a team of collaboratively trained professionals (typically two attorneys, a coach, and a financial professional) to reach mutually acceptable solutions that work for your whole family.
 Our team also helps you learn new skills for more effective communication, conflict resolution and post-divorce co-parenting.